-Challenge yourself to a new beginning on the green in the New Year.
+Challenge yourself to a new beginning on the green.

 If you’re a frustrated golfer, golf can be made new and better.
 It’s exhilarating to learn how to improve your game from skilled, professional coaches.

 Many golfers practice and get tired and frustrated, leaving the course with blisters, inflamed arthritis or back problems.
 If this is you, allow me to teach you the true golf game.
 Correctly played, golf is similar to a walk or a hike.